 Volvo's semi-self-driving Pilot Assist system combines steering assistance and adaptive cruise control to try to make driving easier.

 A Cross Country version has been added to the line.

-A T8 Polestar Engineered trim, complete with a 415-hp plug-in hybrid powertrain and an enhanced suspension system, is new for the 2020 model year.
+A T8 Polestar Engineered trim, complete with a 415-hp plug-in hybrid powertrain and an enhanced suspension system is also available.

 For 2021 blind spot warning and rear cross traffic are standard.